 3.1 Estimating autocorrelation

 We first seek to determine whether an integrated assessment model can provide an accurate and precise estimate of recruitment autocorrelation.
-We therefore evaluate estimates produced either when treating autocorrelation as a fixed effect (“internal”) or when calculating the sample autocorrelation of estimated recruitment deviations (“external”, see Fig. 3).
-Estimation as a fixed effect is biased towards zero in all scenarios, The “internal estimation” model also has a high proportion of simulation replicates that do not converge when the true autocorrelation is 0.9.
-In these cases, the estimated autocorrelation approaches the bound at 1.0 and the hessian is generally not positive definite. .
-The “external estimation” model also has a larger proportion of replicates that are converged. where t
+We therefore evaluate estimates produced either when treating autocorrelation as a fixed effect (“internal”) or when calculating the sample autocorrelation of estimated recruitment deviations (“external”).
+“Internal” estimation is biased towards extreme values in all scenarios (i.e., towards 1.0 when true autocorrelation is positive and towards -1.0 when true autocorrelation is negative; Fig. 3 top row).
+The “internal estimation” model also has a high proportion of simulation replicates that do not converge when the true autocorrelation is 0.9.
+In these cases, the estimated autocorrelation approaches the bound at 1.0 and the hessian is generally not positive definite.
+By contrast, external estimates of autocorrelation are approximately unbiased for all levels of autocorrelation (Fig. 3 bottom row).
+The “external estimation” model also has a larger proportion of replicates that are converged.

 A benefit of internally estimating ρ within an assessment model if one also obtains estimates of the associated error surrounding the estimate.
 The standard deviation of ρ was …